AntCPLab/OpenPanther/README.md

 | [SIFT](http://corpus-texmex.irisa.fr/)                           |        128 |  1,000,000 |    10,000 |       100 | Euclidean | [HDF5](http://ann-benchmarks.com/sift-128-euclidean.hdf5) (501MB)          |

 ⚠️ **Note**: The original deep1B provides neighbors based on angular distance.
 In our code, we have recomputed the neighbors under Euclidean distance using a linear scan.

+Please download `sift.pth` and `deep10M.pth` into `experimental/panther/dataset`.

 <a id="sec-kmeans"></a>
 ### $k$-means Algorithm
-We have reproduced the k-means clustering algorithm from [SANNS](https://www.usenix.org/conference/usenixsecurity20/presentation/chen-hao), where the implementation of the k-means clustering component relies on the [FAISS](https://github.com/facebookresearch/faiss) library, a commonly used library in ANNS.
+We have reproduced the k-means clustering algorithm from [SANNS](), where the implementation of the k-means clustering component relies on the [FAISS](https://github.com/facebookresearch/faiss) library, a commonly used library in ANNS.
 #### Dependencies
 We provides the dependencies for dataset processing and plaintext k-means algorithm here.